How to Strengthen Your Credit Score

 Pay Bills on Time

 Then, once you get familiar with your current credit situation, you’ll want to get in some habits that will help keep your score as high as possible.
 Paying bills on time is one of the most important habits you can practice, and luckily there are ways to help make it easier for you.
-You can connect your bank account and schedule automatic payments, so you don’t have to worry about procrastinating or missing a due date because you forgot about it.
+You can connect your bank account to ACH and schedule automatic payments, so you don’t have to worry about procrastinating or missing a due date because you forgot about it.
 Or, if you don’t want to connect your bank information, you can simply schedule reminders for yourself to pop up every time you need to pay a bill.

 Reduce Your Debt